Loggia Gallery Hours

 A collection of watercolor paintings by Chicago-based Syrian artist Etab Hrieb opened at Fourth Church on Thursday, October 1 in the Loggia.

 Ms. Hrieb, who received a degree in Fine Arts from Damascus University, uses bright and vibrant images to feature the different cultures of the nuanced regions of her homeland.
-According to the Huntsville Harold, she "uses watercolor because she feels it's more 'transparent and honest,' because she is unable to cover up her mistakes."
+According to the Huntsville Herald, she "uses watercolor because she feels it's more 'transparent and honest,' because she is unable to cover up her mistakes."